albarron/LumpSTS/README.md

 # LumpSTS
-### Lump efforts on assessing Semantic Texiual Similarity
+### Lump efforts on assessing Semantic Textual Similarity

 In this project we includo to process, compute features, and learn models for the different STS tasks
 ___